Ribes menziesii: Description

-Its showy hanging flowers have sepals which are reflexed, or folded backwards along the length of the flower.
-The sepals are fuchsia or purple.
-The petals are white and extend forward to form a loose tube from which the stamens emerge.
+Its showy hanging flowers have purplish-red sepals which are reflexed, or folded backwards along the length of the flower.
+The petals are white, yellow or pinkish, and extend forward to form a loose tube from which the stamens emerge.

-The plant fruits purple gooseberries which are edible but are mainly seeds with little fruit, generally regarded as unpalatable.
+The plant fruits purple gooseberries, which are edible but contain mainly seeds and little fruit.
+They are generally regarded as unpalatable.
 The plant's spines also make collecting fruit difficult.